stillprocrastinating/UDP5WA4CF-UN01_user_centric_front_end_development/UXD.md

 ### Interface design

+#### Homepage

+1. Titled with _Dungeons & Dragons_ image banner.
+1. Introductory _Dungeons & Dragons_ content.
+1. Introduce _Paramore_ as the land the stories occur in (and give credit to Lyndon and Ryan).
+1. Tiles of stories with background images - set the vibe for the story (to be doubled in the content & form page title banners).

+#### Content pages

+1. Titled with respective image banners.
+1. Blurb.
+1. Chapters separated by image banners - set the scene.

+#### Form pages

+1. Titled with respective image banner.

 ### Navigation design

 - Phones: Burger icon hidden menus.
 - Larger devices: Top of screen menus.
-Hidden chapter select menus.
+Hidden/dropdown chapter select menus.

 ### Information design